Ainsik/monster-hunter/README.md

 5. The outcome of each action depends on your decision-making skills and the monster's strength.
 Adapt your strategy as the battle progresses.

 6. Continue battling until you defeat the monster or your HP reaches zero.

-## License

-The Monster Hunter Vue Game is open-source and released under the [MIT License](https://opensource.org/licenses/MIT).

-## Acknowledgments

-The game was developed using Vue.js, a progressive JavaScript framework.
-Special thanks to the Vue.js community for their contributions and support.